An exciting seed capital opportunity for UWM student entrepreneurs!

 Entrepreneurial Awards Committee

-The Entrepreneurial Awards Committee is made up of Lubar School and UWM faculty with expertise in entrepreneurship, and members of Milwaukee’s entrepreneurial community.
+The Entrepreneurial Awards Committee is made up of Lubar College and UWM faculty with expertise in entrepreneurship, and members of Milwaukee’s entrepreneurial community.

 About James D. Scheinfeld